Sanctuary of Monte Sant'Angelo: History

+The sanctuary is connected with the city of Lucca for some important facts, such as the presence of the bishop of Lucca Alfonso Puccinelli, who also witnessed the apparition of St. Michael in 1656.
+In Lucca, in the church of San Michele in Foro, there is also a statue very similar to the one in the sanctuary of San Michele, donated by Bishop Puccinelli to the Republic of Lucca as a symbol of thanksgiving to the city of origin, after the apparition of 1656.

+After the fall of the Lombard Kingdom in 774 the sanctuary retained its important function within the Langobardia Minor, still within the Duchy of Benevento which in that same year was raised, on the initiative of Arechi II, to the rank of principality.
+When Benevento also fell during the 11th century, the sanctuary of St. Michael the Archangel was taken care of first by the Normans, then by the Swabians and the Angevins, who in turn linked themselves to the cult of Michael and further intervened on the structure of the sanctuary itself, modifying its upper part and enriching it with new decorative apparatus.

 Architecture

 The complex of buildings consists of the Battistero di San Giovanni in Tumba, damaged in 1942, and the Church of Santa Maria Maggiore.
 The baptistery presents a rectangular storey on which rests an octagon supporting an elliptical section and a high drum that supports the cupola.
 The church erected in the eleventh century by Archbishop Leone stands upon the remains of an ancient necropolis.
 A few remnants attest to its once-rich fresco decoration.

 The Castello was enlarged by the Normans upon an episcopal residence of Orso, Bishop of Benevento, to provide a suitable seat for the Honor Montis Sancti Angeli, further modified by Frederick II.
 The massive, octagonal campanile was built in the late 13th century by Frederick II as a watchtower.
 It was turned into a bell tower by Charles I of Anjou.

 Behind a forecourt the sanctuary presents a portico of two Gothic arches, the right one of 1395 by the local architect Simone, the left one a reconstruction of 1865.
 From the portico steps lead down to the low arched nave.
 The cavern can be accessed from a Romanesque portal, called the Portale del Toro ("Gate of the Bull"): the doors, in bronze, were made in Constantinople in 1076, the donation of an Amalfitan noble.
 They are divided into 24 panels portraying episodes of angels from the Old and New Testaments.

 The archaic cavern opening to the left, with its holy well, is full of votive offerings, especially the 12th century marble bishop's throne supported on crouching lions.
 Among the ex voto objects is a statue of the Archangel by Andrea Sansovino.